 The Scottish Marine Environmental Enhancement Fund (SMEEF) is a mechanism to allow investment in tangible and effective coastal and marine restoration projects across Scotland.
-We are guided by a steering group from the Scottish Government Marine Directorate, NatureScot and Crown Estate Scotland.
-In my role, I help to coordinate this project, which includes communication with grant-givers and contributors as well as administration and case study work.
+We are guided by a steering group from the Scottish Government Marine Directorate, NatureScot, and Crown Estate Scotland.
+In my role, I help coordinate this project, which includes communication with grant-givers and contributors as well as administration and case study work.

 What do you most like about your job?
 Any dislikes?